Nozbe/NoOffice.org/_book/write.md

 It became a habit in our team.
 You're like: "can you do this for me?
 I need this and that..." and the other person would be like: "Sure, just task me with that!".

-This way you're have to think it through, create a task for this person in appropriate project, maybe even add a comment to explain in detail what you're after... or add additional documents as reference material.
+This way you have to think it through, create a task for this person in appropriate project, maybe even add a comment to explain in detail what you're after... or add additional documents as reference material.

 And that's good.
 This way there's no ambiguity about what you want, and if there is, they can comment back to you to ask for additional info.